balovbohdan/LangPHP/README.md

 # LangPHP
 Class to make multilanguage of web-site as easy as possible.
-PHP version.
+Gets language data from `.json` files.
 You can find JS version of this class at https://github.com/balovbohdan/LangJS

 # Examples
 ## 1. Simple example